 Cobra Kai (Netflix/YouTube)

 My parents raised me right, and by that I mean they raised me on 80s music and 80s films.
 One such film was Karate Kid.
-Me and my sister watched all the time when we were younger, so much so we even joined a Karate Club for a time.
+My sister and I watched the movie all the time when we were younger, so much so we even joined a Karate Club for a time.
 So when Cobra Kai started to air on YouTube, and then later Netflix I was beyond excited.
-I watched season 2 during lockdown and it made me very happy.
-So much so I think my friends are sick of me talking about it – mostly since none of them have seen Karate Kid!
+I watched season 2 during the lockdown and it made me very happy.
+So much so that I think my friends are sick of me talking about it – mostly since none of them has seen Karate Kid!

 The Crown (Netflix)

 I don’t know why, but I was ridiculously excited to watch series 4 of The Crown.
-So much so I set an alarm on a Sunday to get up at 8am to watch the whole series in one day.
+I even set an alarm on a Sunday to get up at 8 am to watch the whole series in one day.
 Of course, I also didn’t realise how miserable it would make me.
 Whilst the acting is superb – in particular, Emma Corrins as Diana who was bloody brilliant – the lives of the royal is depressing AF.
 Whether it’s true or not.
 No one wants to find and marry a prince or princess after watching this show, that’s for sure.